reisenberger/architecture-center/docs/guide/architecture-styles/big-compute.md

 ### Burst an HPC cluster to Azure

-In this scenario, an organization is running HPC Pack on-premise, and uses Azure VMs for burst capacity.
+In this scenario, an organization is running HPC Pack on-premises, and uses Azure VMs for burst capacity.
 The cluster head node is on-premises.
 ExpressRoute or VPN Gateway connects the on-premises network to the Azure VNet.

 ![](./images/big-compute-hybrid.png)